Boston Red Sox Fantasy Baseball Closer Information and Depth Chart

 June 19, 2013

 Boston Red Sox – Felix Doubront pitched beautifully through eight innings (including retiring the last 17 men in a row), and John Farrell brought in Andrew Bailey for the ninth.
 Two pitches later, the game was tied, courtesy of the third home run allowed by Bailey in four games.
-A Johnny Gomes walk-off in the bottom of the ninth eased the pain, but after the game, Farrell admitted that Bailey is on thin ice: “He’s our closer, but there’s work to do.”
+A Jonny Gomes walk-off in the bottom of the ninth eased the pain, but after the game, Farrell admitted that Bailey is on thin ice: “He’s our closer, but there’s work to do.”
 Andrew Bailey to Hot Seat.

 May 21, 2013